Pandeyji016/Plant-Disease-prediction/README.md

     Our mission is to help in identifying plant diseases efficiently.
 Upload an image of a plant, and our system will analyze it to detect any signs of diseases.
 Together, let's protect our crops and ensure a healthier harvest!

     ### How It Works
-    1. **Upload Image:** Go to the **Disease Recognition** page and upload an image of a plant with suspected diseases.
+    1. **Upload Image:** Go to the **Disease Recognition** page and upload an image of a plant with suspected diseases.....
-    2. **Analysis:** Our system will process the image using advanced algorithms to identify potential diseases.
+    2. **Analysis:** Our system will process the image using advanced algorithms to identify potential diseases......
-    3. **Results:** View the results and recommendations for further action.
+    3. **Results:** View the results and recommendations for further action.....

     ### Why Choose Us?
     - **Accuracy:** Our system utilizes state-of-the-art machine learning techniques for accurate disease detection.